-Pasta Puttanesca a great fall/winter weather meal.
-It is a comfort food.
+Pasta Puttanesca is a great fall/winter weather meal.
+It is comfort food.

 What does Pasta Puttanesca mean?

-Puttanesca can be made completely with ingredients found in most pantries.
+You can make Pasta Puttanesca with ingredients found in most pantries.
 In fact, it can be made entirely without ingredients that require refrigeration.
 Using some fresh herbs at the end is good.
-The basis is a garlicky tomato sauce; which can be made with canned tomatoes.
-It is a high level of flavor by the addition of anchovies, capers and olives.
+The basis is a garlicky tomato sauce.
+It is a high level of flavor by the addition of anchovies, capers, and olives.
 Red pepper flakes give a little kick.
 Puttanesca sauce is very briny.
-If you’re a fan of pickles, capers, and other vinegar type ingredients, you’ll love Pasta Puttanesca.
+If you’re a fan of pickles, capers, and other vinegar-type ingredients, you’ll love Pasta Puttanesca.

 The whole cooking process is very easy.
 (Hence – Cooking Secrets for Men!)
-This Italian puttanesca recipe is vegetarian.
-You can make it gluten free if you use gluten free pasta.
+This Italian Pasta Puttanesca recipe is vegetarian.
+You can make it gluten-free if you use gluten-free pasta.